shiwenqin/transferrable-surrogates/README.md

 ## Notes

+1. Bert surrogate checkpoints & search results can be downloaded from [link](https://figshare.com/s/7df3e41015b341f7326b?file=53351423)
-1. The first_gen pickle file can be shared across baselines & surrogates to save compute.
+2. The first_gen pickle file can be shared across baselines & surrogates to save compute.
-2. If a run is crashed & killed, re-runing the same command will by default resume from the last checkpoint.
+3. If a run is crashed & killed, re-runing the same command will by default resume from the last checkpoint.